max-p-log-p/ViB/README.md

 Why should I use this browser?
 ------------------------------

 This browser has many capabilities due to its extensibility: the vi interface is reused to support a text based web browser.
-It is portable to any operating system with python3, vi, and curl installed.
 It has limited support for javascript.

 Basic Features
 --------------